-There are two types of waiver requests: Regulatory waivers and Housing Directive waivers.
+- There are two types of waiver requests: Regulatory waivers and Housing Directive waivers.
 Regulatory waivers are issued to waive a rule that is published in Title 24 of the Code of Federal Regulations.
 Generally, rules are established pursuant to statutory authority or by publication in the Federal Register for notice and comment.
 Regulatory waivers can only be approved by the FHA Commissioner.
 Housing Directive waivers are issued to waive handbook provisions, Mortgagee Letters and other directives issued by the program office.
-Housing Directive waivers are approved by OHP management under provisions determined by HUD.
+Housing Directive waivers are approved by OHP management under provisions determined by HUD-and may be requested using the Request for Waiver of Housing Directive Residential Care - requested using the Request for Waiver of Housing Directive Residential Care Facilities/Section 232 (Form HUD-2-ORCF).
+This form is not applicable to regulatory waiver requests.